Skip to content

 Escaping the Dollar Sign

-If you want to show a dollar sign (for example, $100), use two dollar signs $$.
+If you need to display a dollar sign (say, $100), use two dollar signs $.

 t = Template("Price: $$${amount}")